What Makes LLM Agent Simulations Useful for Policy Practice? An Iterative Design Study in Emergency Preparedness: Methods

 \subsection{Iterative Design and Participants}

-We conducted an iterative design engagement with a university’s emergency preparedness and response team between May 2024 and August 2025 --- a span of 16 months.
-This collaboration was structured around flexible meetings convened as opportunities and needs emerged.
+We conducted an iterative design engagement with the policymaker team between May 2024 and August 2025, spanning approximately 16 months.
+This collaboration was structured around flexible meetings convened as opportunities and needs emerged, typically every 2–6 weeks during active design phases.
+Our goal was not to sample policymakers broadly, but to closely examine how simulation usefulness emerges through sustained engagement with a complete decision-making unit within the organization.
 While the broader team included many stakeholders, our design work primarily involved five core members who were directly responsible for preparedness and crisis communication: a Senior Director for Disaster Recovery and Business Continuity Services (\textit{P1}), a Senior Director for Reputation and Issues Management (\textit{P2}), a Director for Social Media (\textit{P3}), and two Emergency Preparedness and Response Specialists (\textit{P4}, \textit{P5}).
 Together, these individuals represented both policy-level decision makers and operational specialists, allowing our process to bridge institutional strategy with on-the-ground practice.

 Our design process unfolded in overlapping cycles of needs assessment through interviews, scenario exploration, simulation prototyping, validation, and proposed policy changes based on simulation outputs.